Located on Australia’s east coast, Sydney is the state capital of New South Wales and is consider the most popular city in Australia.

 Places to visit in Sydney

 Rich in history, The Rocks was the first European settlement in Australia.
-Now well known for its markets, cobbled laneways and stunning views of the harbour, it’s a great area to spend an afternoon or two in the city.
+Now well known for its markets, cobbled laneways and stunning views of the harbour, it’s a great area to spend an afternoon or two in the city, enjoying a pint of beer at one of the local pubs.

 If you’re looking to do a large portion of these activities, why not consider getting a Sydney City Pass to help save money on major attractions?
 With the option to buy a standard pass or build your own, you can save up to 40% during your visit!